 Naturalization Program and Civics Classes for Immigrants and Refugees in Greensboro

 Once refugees are in the United States for 5 years, and also have their green cards, they may be eligible to apply for naturalization.
 With citizenship refugees may fully participate in American life, by voting in elections and running for public office.
 For many, citizenship is a symbol of true acceptance in their new country.
-Kelly White, Esq. the Naturalization Specialist at CWS, can help you apply for citizenship.
+Kelly White, Esq. the Naturalization Coordinator at CWS, can help you apply for citizenship.

 This program offers English as a Second Language (ESL) and citizenship preparation classes for English Language Learners and native English speakers seeking to naturalize.
 Beginner, Intermediate, and Advanced level ESL/Civic classes are available in the mornings, afternoons, and evenings, and run for 12 weeks each semester.
 Each class is two hours and meets twice a week.
 If you are an immigrant in Greensboro, have your Green Card, and are interested in taking these classes, please contact Kelly Dent (below) to register for the classes.
 Classes are FREE!!